Is It Wrong to Try to Pick Up Girls in a Dungeon? Gets Second Mobile RPG – DanMachi: Memoria Phrase Pre-Registration Now Open

 Will A ‘Yuri On Ice’ Season 2 Release Date Be Confirmed Despite Episode 12’s Ending?
 Mitsuro Kubo’s English Interview Indicate ‘YOI’ Anime Sequel For Character Yuri And Victor Is Possible

 Buaa!
-Tantos animes que quiero ver en tampoco tiempo… Danmachi, Kiznaiver, Akame ga Kill, New game… ahhh tantos que pufff ???? pic.twitter.com/DVIDkJwi7r
+Tantos animes que quiero ver en tampoco tiempo… Danmachi, Kiznaiver, Akame ga Kill, New game… ahhh tantos que pufff???? pic.twitter.com/DVIDkJwi7r

 — ×???????????????? × (@blazewave01) January 17, 2017